PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 # Processing The Data

+The data processing is done with sql in the bigquery sandbox console.
 The four (4) table files for the 1st, 2nd, 3rd and 4th quarters are uploaded into the bigquery consoles as Q1_2019, Q2_2019, Q3_2019 and Q4_2019 respectively into the the dataset named "cyclistic" under the project "hands-344017".

 To get all tables into one table which will contain everything, a new table called "full_2019" is created and the table for the 1st quater (Q1_2019) is inserted first in the creation of the data.